outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 clusterctl generate cluster <cluster-name>   --kubernetes-version <kubernetes-version>   --control-plane-machine-count=<control-plane-machine-count>   --worker-machine-count=<worker-machine-count> > getstarted.yaml
 ```

-You can then change getstared as you want base on doc.
+You can then change to get what you want base on doc.
 Then apply:
 ```
 kubectl apply -f getstarted.yaml